sysflow-telemetry/sf-deployments/docker/README.md

 docker-compose -f docker-compose.minio.yml -f docker-compose.exporter.yml down
 ```

-### RSyslog export deployment with edge processing
+### Stream processing

 This deployment configuration includes the SysFlow Collector and Processor with rsyslog exporter.
+Alternatively, you can change the Processor configuration to stream events to ELK, or any other custom exporter plugin.
+Check the [Processor's exporter configuration](https://sysflow.readthedocs.io/en/latest/processor.html#exporter-configuration) for details on how to configure the exporter to stream events to other backends.

 <center>
     <img src="https://sysflow.readthedocs.io/en/latest/_static/SF_Collector_Processor.png" width="45%" height="45%" />